 Conserving this area is vital, as lowland peat bogs are an increasingly rare thing - most existing bogs in Scotland are located in the Highlands and to the west, where rainfall is higher.
 90% of bogland that was originally in the area has already been lost.
 Not only does it create a vital habitat for wildlife (especially rare species like the Large Heath butterfly or the Bog Rosemary plant, which struggle to survive elsewhere), a healthy bog can also provide 'ecosystem services' for the nearby area, including carbon and water storage, and flood prevention.

-If you visited the reserve in October 2015 you will have noticed the surprising sight of a large orange digger in the middle of the bog!
+If you visited the reserve in October 2015 you would have noticed the surprising sight of a large orange digger in the middle of the bog!
 It’s not something you expect to see on a nature reserve, but this digger was working very much for the benefit of the wildlife of Wester Moss.
 This follows voluteer groups creating dipwells on the site to help BC gain a greater understanding of the dynamics of the site.

 The digger created a 500m bund that sweeps round the southern edge of the Moss in a large arc.
-The bund will help to stop water from draining away – and it is water that’s essential to the health of lowland raised bogs like Wester Moss.
+The bund is helping to stop water from draining away – and it is water that’s essential to the health of lowland raised bogs like Wester Moss.
 Butterfly Conservation Scotland hopes that by making the Moss wetter it will encourage more sphagnum mosses, the building blocks of the bog, to grow, and prevent trees and scrub from invading and shading out this vital ingredient of this rare habitat.
 This in turn will encourage the wildlife that relies on it to flourish, including rare butterflies and moths like large heath butterfly.

 Large Heath butterfly